stevendtran/CSE-15L-Labs/labReport2.md

     * [Empty Test File](threeTest/Empty.md)

 ## Picture
-The picture was causing problems for the code because it had the same format as putting a link in a markdown file ([]link()) the only differnce between the two is that the format for a picture you inlucde the ! at the beginning (![]picture()).
+The picture was causing problems for the code because it had the same format as putting a link in a markdown file ([]link()) the only differnce between the two is that the format for a picture you include the ! at the beginning (![]picture()).

 ![Picture error](PicLab2/pictureLink.png)